Kingstalux/Portfolio/README.md

 > That when the hamburger icon is clicked the menu appears.
 > When the x-icon is clicked the menu disappears.
 > When any of the links on the menu are clicked, the menu disappears and you are taken to the corresponding page.
 > Next I implemented a popup window that includes the project details in both desktop and mobile views.
 In order to do that, I needed to store the information about my projects in a JavaScript object so that when the page was loaded the projects will be created dynamically by javascript.
-We also managed to add email form validation.
+We also added email form validation so that the browser could confirm the information before sending it to the server.

 ## Built With

 - Html
 - Css
 - npm
-  -Javascript
+- Javascript

 ## Live Page